MarineRoboticsGroup/score/README.md

 This holds all of the measurements/variables to define our RA-SLAM problem.
-This is a custom library developed in the Marine Robotics Group at MIT to interface with a broader range of SLAM file types.
-You can install directly from source via `pip install .` inside the home directory
+This is a custom library developed in the Marine Robotics Group at MIT to interface with a broader range of SLAM file types (e.g. g2o).
+You can install directly from source via `pip install .` inside the root of this repo.

 ### Drake Dependency (read carefully)